Beef Chile Colorado

 • Label.
 Labeling things in your freezer keeps them from becoming a mystery!
 It makes it easier to adopt ‘FIFO’ or ‘First In, First Out’ principles.
 You can keep your chile colorado in the freezer for up to 6 months.

 • Defrost.
-To serve, defrost your chile colorado in the fridge overnight and then reheat in a pot or skillet.
+To serve, defrost your chile colorado in the fridge overnight and then reheat in a pot or skillet, adding a bit of broth as needed.

 This post contains affiliate links from which I receive a small commission at no additional cost to you.
+As an Amazon Associate, I earn from qualifying purchases.
 Affiliate links allow me to keep providing great recipes for free and I never recommend products that I don’t love and personally own.

 Main Dishes